WHS alignment

 Clinical oversight and data protection

-Health information is collected under APP 3 with informed consent, used only for the stated clinical purpose under APP 6, and disclosed only to the clinical team and the individual worker.
-Employers never receive identified health data — only aggregate participation metrics.
+Health information is collected under APP 3 with informed consent, sent directly to the nominated clinician under APP 6, and never stored server-side.
+Employers never receive identified health data — only aggregate delivery metrics.

 Participation is voluntary.
-Workers choose when and whether to screen.
-Results go directly to the individual — not to their employer, supervisor, or HR team.
-Workers can request access to or deletion of their records at any time.
+Workers choose when and whether to submit.
+Submissions go directly to the clinician — not to their employer, supervisor, or HR team.
+Workers can request deletion of their account at any time.